sampsyo/cs6120/content/blog/2020-11-11-self/index.md

 ### Segregation

-This was a pretty interesting compiler optimization.
 Often, the heap is traversed and all references need to be processed.
 This is something the garbage collector does, something that needs to happen when an object is moved due to its size increasing, and something the "browser" does, which I believe is part of the Self IDE.
 Now, traversing through the heap looking for pointers becomes problematic when part of a byte-array happens to look like a memory address.
 Since byte-arrays are the only construct with this ambiguity in both Smalltalk and Self, Smalltalk implementations would traditionally have some extra overhead to check for byte-arrays as it processes the heap, so it knows to ignore pointer-like words which are part of a byte array.

 Instead, Chambers, Ungar, and Lee segregate the heap into sections where byte array objects can be allocated and sections where all other objects can be allocated.
 This way they avoid the overhead of being "on the watch" for byte arrays as they scan the heap.